Everyone loves the magical vibe of hanging mason jar lights. I decided to make my own since I needed a ton of them.

 How to Make Wire Handles for Mason Jar Lanterns

-You can make these adorable mason jar lights for almost free using items you have on hand.
+You can make these adorable mason jar lights for almost free using items on hand.
 I had a ton of jars in my recycle bin that would be perfect for jar lanterns.
-I cleaned the recycle jars and then removed the labels.
+So I cleaned the recycle jars and then removed the labels.

 This post contains affiliate links.
 In other words, if you purchase from one of these links, I will make a small commission.